httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parameters {#param}

 Parameters are an ordered map of key-value pairs that are associated with an Item ({{item}}) or Inner List ({{inner-list}}).
 The keys are unique within the scope of the Parameters they occur within, and the values are bare items (i.e., they themselves cannot be parameterized; see {{item}}).

+Implementations MUST provide access to Parameters both by index and by key.
+Specifications MAY use either means of accessing them.

 The ABNF for Parameters is: